integrated-ethics/web/content/labs/media-literacy.md

 5.  *It is helpful to search for articles on the same subject that present differing views.*

-[Reflection (4 min)]{.ul}:
+<u>Reflection (4 min)</u>:

--   Ask the students if using the analogy was a helpful way to think about article selection and to explain their answer (why or why not helpful)
+-   Ask the students if using the analogy was a helpful way to think
+    > about article selection and to explain their answer (why or why
+    > not helpful)

-[Assessment: (to be used on quiz or exam)]{.ul}
+<u>Assessment: (to be used on quiz or exam)</u>

--   Ask students if they can provide two things to look for when assessing the credibility of a post or an article.
+-   Ask students if they can provide two things to look for when
+    > assessing the credibility of a post or an article.

--   Provide students with an article (along with available information such as URL) and have them assess the credibility of that article.
+-   Provide students with an article (along with available information
+    > such as URL) and have them assess the credibility of that article.

--   Ask students what analogy was used to help clarify the attributes of articles that should be used in selecting background material.
-Ask them to analyze the effectiveness of the analogy: what insights did it provide, in what way was it lacking?
+-   Ask students what analogy was used to help clarify the attributes of
+    > articles that should be used in selecting background material.
+Ask
+    > them to analyze the effectiveness of the analogy: what insights
+    > did it provide, in what way was it lacking?

-Pre-Discussion Assignment for Media Literacy Module
+Pre-Discussion Assignment for Media Literacy Lab

-As a resident of a backcountry area of Southern California, the author of this module has experienced planned power outages lasting multiple days.
+As a resident of a backcountry area of Southern California, the author of this lab has experienced planned power outages lasting multiple days.
 These outages are implemented by the power companies to reduce the chance of wildfires caused by downed power lines during strong wind events.
 In an effort to be more prepared in the future, the author started researching backup power systems.
 The two most common systems